-In America and most other developed nations, a system called ‘credit scoring’ is use to determine someone’s credit-worthiness or how much risk there may be in lending to a credit applicant.
-In the 1920s, when American banks did not have enough experienced staff to assess people for loans, a credit scoring system based on mathematical equations was developed to evaluate loan applications.
+Credit scoring is used to determine how much risk there may be in lending to a credit applicant.
+Back in the 1920s, when American banks didn’t have the staff to assess people for loans, a credit scoring system based on mathematical equations was developed.

-Various risk factors (marital status, children, length of employment, payment history, etc.) are entered into credit scoring equations to determine a person’s score.
-Certain score cut-off points are established to determine good credit, where credit could be granted, and and bad credit, where loan applications were rejected.
+Various risk factors (marital status, children, length of employment, payment history, etc.) are entered into the system to determine a person’s score.
+Certain score cut-off points are established to determine good credit, where credit could be granted, and bad credit: where loan applications are rejected.

 How Does Credit Repair Work?

 Credit Repair works by manipulating factors that increase the score.
 A lot of companies, especially those that use the FICO Credit Scoring System, are tight lipped about how they calculate their credit score which can make the process of trying to improve credit scores a hit or miss affair.
 However, there is some basic methodology when it come to improving credit scores.